(Some of my) favorite composers: John Adams, Stravinsky, Bach, Caroline Shaw, Ravel, Arvo Pärt, Britten, Jennifer Higdon

 In 2015, Kevin graduated from California State University, Long Beach with a Bachelor’s degree in music history & literature.
 His senior thesis, completed under the supervision of Drs.
 Kristine Forney and Roger Hickman, examined Richard Addinsell’s score for Goodbye, Mr. Chips and related archival materials housed in the University’s MGM Collection.
 Kevin spent summer 2015 at the Music Division of the Library of Congress, organizing and archiving twentieth-century publicity photographs as part of the Junior Fellows Summer Intern Program.

-For two summers (2018, 2019), Kevin worked as the Assistant Program Book Editor at the Aspen Music Festival and School.
-In this position, he edited program notes, artist bios, and other printed materials for dozens of events during the Festival’s eight-week season.
+For two summers (2018-19), Kevin worked as the Assistant Program Book Editor at the Aspen Music Festival and School.
+In this position, he edited program notes, artist bios, and other printed materials for dozens of events during the Festival’s season.

 Kevin is an avid program note annotator, and his writings have appeared at the Aspen Music Festival and School, Salida Aspen Concerts, Tuesday Musical Association, Music Academy of the West, and Trinity United Presbyterian Church.
 He also contributed liner notes for releases by Chavdar Parashkevov, Natasha Kislenko (Beethoven, Brahms, Mahler: Works for Violin and Piano, 2018), and Sung Chang (forthcoming).